ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 Ask others about their culture

-Hearing from others about their culture can be super interesting – just check out what some young people in our forums shared.
+Hearing from others about their culture can be super interesting – just check out what some young people in our Online Community shared.
 It can also help you process your own thoughts and feelings.
 Carve some time out to hang with a friend or family member and ask what culture means to them.

 “South Asia is already pretty well known for its amazing cuisine, and Sri Lanka is no exception.
 Sri Lanka was historically a trading port as well as longstanding centre for Buddhist studies – people from many different kingdoms in East Asia, the Middle East, and even Africa and Europe would come to trade resources and knowledge, and that had a pretty strong effect on the cuisine.”